Writing a movie review

 a) Come up with a Suitable Heading.

 In this section, the writer is expected to include all bibliographical information about a specific book.
 Different instructors may have varying requirements when writing the heading.
 Consult your teacher to ensure that you use the recommended format.
-The general format comprises information such as the title, author, publisher, and the date of publication.
+The general format comprises information such as the title, author, publisher, and publication date.

 b) Write an Introduction.

-The section should have words that will grab the attention of the readers and encourage them to read the rest of your work.
+The section should have words that will grab the readers' attention and encourage them to read the rest of your work.
 The writer should disclose what their review is all about at this point.
 Ensure that only relevant content is included in the introduction.
-Provide a background of the author such as their experience and career achievements.
+Provide a background of the author, such as their experience and career achievements.

 It involves providing a critical analysis of different sections of the book.
-It is the main function of a book review.
+It is the primary function of a book review.
 Use concise language in this section of the review.
-Evaluate whether the book has achieved its objectives and its features as compared to other similar works in the field of study.
+Evaluate whether the book has achieved its objectives and its features compared to other similar works in the field of study.
 Highlight some of the weak points in the work.
-Just like in the section above, you will be required to use direct quotes and passages from the book to support your statements.
+Like in the section above, you will be required to use direct quotes and passages from the book to support your statements.
 Incorporating authoritative references in your work helps to convince the readers.

 e) Conclude the Review.

-In this part of your work, the readers expect you to come up with a paragraph that summarizes the critical analysis of the book under review.
+In this part of your work, the readers expect you to come up with a paragraph that summarizes the book's critical analysis under review.
 If you have written the other parts well, completing the conclusion will be an easy task.
-Highlight the strengths and weaknesses of the book and disclose whether other readers should spend their time to read the book.
+Highlight the book's strengths and weaknesses and disclose whether other readers should spend their time reading the book.
 Express your opinion about who should be the target audience of the book.
 It is not recommendable to include new points and arguments that were not covered in other parts of the book review.
 You can rate the book or award a score.